Nashville Pussy

 Nashville Pussy is an American rock band from Atlanta, Georgia.
-Initially called Hell's Half-Acre, the band's name comes from Ted Nugent's introduction to "Wang Dang Sweet Poontang" on the Double Live Gonzo album.
+The band's lyrical themes mostly revolve around sex, drugs, drinking, fighting, and rock 'n' roll.
+Initially called Hell's Half-Acre, the band's name comes from Ted Nugent's introduction to "Wang Dang Sweet Poontang" on the Double Live Gonzo! album.

 Following the initial 1997 breakup of Kentucky cowpunk band Nine Pound Hammer, guitarist Blaine Cartwright formed Nashville Pussy where he would take up vocal duties in addition to guitar.
 The core lineup of Nashville Pussy consists of husband-and-wife duo Blaine Cartwright and Ruyter Suys (pronounced "Rider Sighs"), and drummer Jeremy Thompson, formerly of Texas band Phantom Creeps.
 Original drummer Adam Neal (Nine Pound Hammer) left to form the Hookers.
-Original bassist Corey Parks (sister of nine-season NBA basketball player Cherokee Parks) quit one month after the release of the album High as Hell, and later joined Die Hunns.
+Original bassist Corey Parks (sister of former basketball player Cherokee Parks) quit one month after the release of the album High as Hell, and later joined Die' Hunns.
 Tracy Almazan a.k.a.
 Tracy Kickass formerly of New York City's The Wives, and Helldorado was enlisted to replace Parks mid-tour.

-Nashville Pussy recorded Say Something Nasty with Almazan on bass only to be replaced by Katielyn Campbell (of the band Famous Monsters).
-Katie Lynn's image is on the album Say Something Nasty.
+Nashville Pussy recorded Say Something Nasty with Almazan on bass only to be replaced by Katielynn Campbell (of the band Famous Monsters).
+Campbell's image is on the album Say Something Nasty.
 Campbell was subsequently replaced by Karen Cuda for the album Get Some.
 Karen Cuda also appeared as bassist on the album "From Hell to Texas", and in the live DVD Live in Hollywood.

 Nashville Pussy have released seven full-length studio albums, one EP and two live DVDs.

-Style
+Influences

-The band's influences include ZZ Top, Ted Nugent, The Isley Brothers, Betty Davis, Commodores, Funkadelic, Chuck Berry, Ramones and New York Dolls.
-Their musical style is a blend of psychobilly, southern rock, hard rock and punk rock.
-This style has been classified as shock rock, hard rock, thrash metal and southern rock.
-The band's lyrical themes mostly revolve around sex, drugs, drinking, fighting, and rock and roll.
+The band's influences include ZZ Top, Ted Nugent, the Isley Brothers, Betty Davis, Commodores, Funkadelic, Chuck Berry, Ramones and New York Dolls.